rbowsley/lamplighthelp/source/20-4-2_Setting_up_a_body-type_payee_rule.markdown

-# 20.4.2 Setting up a Body-type Payee Rule
+# 20.4.2 Charge Module: Setting Up a Body-type Payee Rule

 > A body type rule allocates an amount to be paid based on the 'type' of the person or organisation listed - {{person}}, {{org}} or {{family}} (if you have them enabled in your system)